manaspradhan007/terraform-modules/README.md

 2. Install terragrunt

-3. Update the line 5 in provider_config.hcl, i.e. the kubernetes context :
+3. Update the line 5 in terragrunt/provider_config.hcl, i.e. the kubernetes context :
 "kubernetes_config_context = "docker-desktop" --> the name of your current cluster.

 Note: We assume, there is laready a context configured in your local machine, if not please abort.
 Configure your context and then start from here.